bhk/scam/memo.md

     (memo-apply (global-name foo) [a b c])

-We say that a function call is "memoized" when it is replaced with a caching wrapper (e.g. memo-apply or memo-call).
+We say that a function call is "memoized" when calls to it are made through a caching wrapper (e.g. memo-apply or memo-call).

 Memoization of a function call is *valid* when the memoized form is *equivalent* to the original form.
-By "equivalent" we mean that the behavior of the program will not be affected by the transformation (except for time of execution, and except for strictly memoization-related activity such as reading and writing cache files).
+By "equivalent" we mean that the behavior of the program will not be affected by the transformation (ignoring, of course, time of execution and writes to cache files done by the memoization module itself).

-For any SCAM function is "pure functions" -- that is, its result value is uniquely determined by their inputs, and it has no side effects -- supplying a cached value from previous invocation (with the same inputs) will be indistinguishable from invoking the procedure again.
-Use of memoization with pure functions is therefore valid.
+For any SCAM function that is a "pure function" -- that is, its result value is uniquely determined by its inputs, and it has no side effects -- supplying a cached value from previous invocation (with the same inputs) will be indistinguishable from invoking the procedure again.
+Therefore, memoization of any pure function will always be valid.

 ### IO

-Memo supports memoization of procedures that perform IO as long as the IO operations meet the following constraints:
+The `memo` module supports memoization of procedures that perform IO as long as the IO operations meet the following constraints:

  - Operations that mutate external state must have an idempotent effect.
    (Performing the operation once must be equivalent to performing it two